-Police raid Russian opposition leader’s apartment, offices

-Police also searched the apartment of Navalny’s spokeswoman, who was arrested last week and jailed, and an investigator for Navalny’s group, the organization reported.

-The searches come amid rising tensions over Navalny.
-Demonstrations demanding his release were held nationwide in Russia last weekend., About 4,000 people reportedly were detained by police in the protests.
-His supporters have called for more demonstration to be held Sunday.
+Moscow police arrest brother of opposition leader Navalny

+There was no immediate police comment on the searches.
+Navalny associates said on social media that the searches were connected to alleged violations of epidemiological regulations from last week’s mass protest in Moscow.

+But “the real reason for the searches of Navalny’s teams, relatives and office is Putin’s crazy fear,” Navalny’s team said in a message.

-Navalny was arrested Jan.
-17 upon returning to Russia from Germany, where he had spent five months recovering from a nerve-agent poisoning that he has blamed on the Kremlin.
-The Russian government denies involvement in the poisoning.
+Navalny’s challenge to Putin grew after he was arrested on Jan.
+17 upon his return from Germany, where he spent five months recovering from nerve-agent poisoning that he blames on the Kremlin.

+Two days after his arrest, his organization released an extensive video report on a palatial seaside compound allegedly built for Putin.
+It has been viewed tens of millions of times, further stoking discontent.

 Navalny, the Kremlin’s most prominent and durable foe, fell into a coma while aboard a domestic flight from Siberia to Moscow on Aug.
 20. He was transferred from a hospital in Siberia to a Berlin hospital two days later.
 Labs in Germany, France and Sweden, and tests by the Organization for the Prohibition of Chemical Weapons, established that he was exposed to the Soviet-era Novichok nerve agent.